Spread The Ruckus Through Our Networks

 Strategic organizing can ramp up tipping points.
 Organizations can use and expand relational and distributed organizing to further grow tipping points, and to expand their influence and reach.
 Digital and virtual organizing activity can encourage, promote, facilitate, demonstrate, schedule, and/or lead the use of the civic engagement activities and action.
 It can help highlight and amplify civic engagement action and progress.
 It can share and amplify earned media attention.
 It can lead online action to amplify narratives, activity, or messaging itself to help build and grow tipping points and expand movements, power-building, and real-world shift.

-Finally, we can use digital marketing to promote the Shift the Country civic engagement tools, and to “boost” or otherwise promote or amplify online activity, news, and buzz related to all of this shift.
+Finally, we can use digital marketing to promote the 15 tools for doing helpful things, and to “boost” or otherwise promote or amplify online activity, news, and buzz related to all of this shift.
 Marketing can be targeted to particularly challenged areas, such as key geographic and demographic areas facing great challenges.
 Marketing can prioritize civic engagement tools for promotion that may be able to help in a particular moment, or that may be gaining traction or attention with a certain audience or in a given region.
 Digital marketing can also promote civic engagement activity itself – scheduled events, stories of success, the effects of civic engagement action in peoples’ communities and lives to help create buzz and foster tipping points, while also spreading inspiration, solidarity, more action, and support for Democratic values.
 Digital marketing can use marketing targeting strategies and tools; and test content for stickiness, organic shares, reach, and effectiveness.
 The Shift the Country digital marketing capacity and reach will be a variable directly influenced by available funding.
 As funding increases past our baseline operational costs, we can ramp up our digital marketing work that can serve to amplify and grow tipping points.
 As that marketing work expands, feedback loops can kick in and create the kind of exponential growth that helps create larger-scale spread phenomena.

 There is a concept in physics where an entire lake can be at 32 degrees Fahrenheit, and yet not be frozen.
 When one single crystal freezes – the whole lake suddenly freezes.
 There is a similar phenomenon in wildfire behavior called mass ignition.
 An enormous area such as a meadow or mountainside may be surrounded by fire and yet not be on fire.
 When the area does catch fire – the fire doesn’t move.
 Rather, there is a mass ignition – when the entire area catches fire all at once.